Protein:

 How to Serve Lamb Birria

 Use a slotted spoon to remove the meat and Bay leaves from the Dutch oven and place in a bowl.
-Discard the Bay leaves and shed the lamb, removing the meat from the bones of the lamb chops.
+Discard the Bay leaves and shed the large pieces of lamb, removing the meat from the bones of the lamb chops.
 Skim the fat from the birria and reserve.

 At this point you have a couple of options, you can serve the lamb birria as a hearty stew, or you can jump on the quesabirria bandwagon.